 - Sunday– Food prep day, leftover night, or smoothies.
 I usually roast a chicken so I have the meat for meals throughout the week and then use the bones to make bone broth for the soup that week as well as extra broth for the freezer.

 - Monday– Soup, and Salad or Sandwich night.

 - Wednesday– Instant Pot/Crockpot night.
 We have church activities on Wednesdays so we need something quick and easy to prep.

 - Thursday-Plant Centered (This is also our date night so sometimes we eat out and the kids have an easy dinner fix)

 - Friday– Fun Night.
 On family night we like to have fun foods like tacos, pizza, gyros, or hamburgers.

 - Saturday– Special Night.
 This category is a lifesaver for this foodie.
-Knowing I can still make room in our budget for special items like Celebration Steak with Pan Sauce, Lamb on a Stick, Maple Glazed Chicken, or Fish Tacos means I don’t have to live with a scarcity mindset.
+Knowing I can still make room in our budget for special items like Celebration Steak with Pan Sauce, Lollypop Lamb Chops, Maple Glazed Chicken, or Fish Tacos means I don’t have to live with a scarcity mindset.
 These items become more special rather than something I am entitled to.
 This can also be a night you choose to eat out.
-A win win category for sure.
+A win-win category for sure.

 Categorizing with Themes Helps Save Money without a Scarcity Mindset